CitizensFoundation/policy-synth/agents/docs/src/webResearch/searchQueriesGenerator.md

 # SearchQueriesGenerator

 This class is responsible for generating search queries based on a given question.
-It extends the `PolicySynthAgentBase` class and utilizes the OpenAI API to generate queries.
+It extends the `PolicySynthScAgentBase` class and utilizes the OpenAI API to generate queries.

 ## Properties